-- 43. You must declare any Relevant Criminal Convictions (as further defined and explained in the Criminal Convictions Policy). - 44.
-Having a Relevant Criminal Conviction will not usually prevent you from gaining admission to the University.
-In reaching decisions on those with a Relevant Criminal Conviction, the University will consider not only its own responsibilities and duties (including but not limited to its responsibilities and duties towards other students and staff) but also your well-being, any restriction on your ability to fully engage with your programme of study and/or student life, and the University's ability to provide appropriate support arrangements. - 45.
-A failure to disclose any Relevant Criminal Convictions is taken seriously and could result in the termination of your registration in accordance with the Student Disciplinary Regulations or Regulations for Fitness to Practise. - 46.
-If you have a Relevant Criminal Conviction and/or are unsure whether a criminal conviction is a Relevant Criminal Conviction, you should obtain further advice from appropriate bodies. - 47.
-For further details please refer to the Criminal Convictions Policy.
+- 45. You must declare any Relevant Criminal Convictions.
+You must also declare whether you have previously been expelled by an educational institution (as further defined and explained in the Procedure for Expulsions and Criminal Convictions). - 46. - 47.
+Having a Relevant Criminal Conviction or being expelled by an educational institution will not usually prevent you from gaining admission to the University.
+In reaching decisions, the University will consider not only its own responsibilities and duties (including but not limited to its responsibilities and duties towards other students and staff) but also your well-being, any restriction on your ability to fully engage with your programme of study and/or student life, and the University's ability to provide appropriate support arrangements.

+- 49. A failure to disclose any Relevant Criminal Convictions and Expulsions is taken seriously and could result in the termination of your registration in accordance with the Student Disciplinary Regulations or Regulations for Fitness to Practise. - 50. - 51.
+If you have a Relevant Criminal Conviction and/or are unsure whether a criminal conviction is a Relevant Criminal Conviction, you should obtain further advice from appropriate bodies. - 52.

+53. For further details please refer to the Procedure for Expulsions and Criminal Convictions